Safe-DS/DSL/docs/Stdlib/python/Tutorials/titanic.md

 data = mean_imputer.fit_transform(data, ["Age"])
 ```

-We also want to make sure, that we don't carry any unnecessary duplicate rows.
+We also want to make sure, that we don't carry any unnecessary [duplicate rows][safeds.data.tabular.Table.drop_duplicate_rows].
 ```python
 data = data.drop_duplicate_rows()
 ```

 In the end we need to prepare our training data.
-We are going to split the dataset that we have into training (80%) and testing sets (20%).
+We are going to [split][safeds.data.tabular.Table.split] the dataset that we have into training (80%) and testing sets (20%).
 ```python
 training_set, testing_set = data.split(0.8)
 ```

-We'll convert the training set into a `SupervisedDataset` by defining what feature we are targeting and we'll also
+We'll convert the training set into a [`SupervisedDataset`][safeds.data.tabular.SupervisedDataset] by defining what feature we are targeting and we'll also
 remove the target feature from our testing set.

 !!! note